Sydney-Informatics-Hub/Bootstrapping-for-BQSR/README.md

 Resources: 1 hugemem CPU, 15 GB mem, ~ 3 minutes.

-## BQSR 1a: Make recalibration tables
+## 7. BQSR 1a: Make recalibration tables
 Run 'BaseRecalibrator' over the intervals determined in step 0 to make a recalibration table per interval.
+This step uses the SNP and indel files created in steps 5 and 6 as "known sites" to train the recalibration model.

 No edits are required for the script `bsv-R1-S7_bqsr_recal_make_input.sh`